 153. Comprises of rivers, ponds, estuaries, beels, floodplains, haors, baors, brackish water etc. There are 260 fish and 24 prawn species in inland fresh water in the country.
-Fish production from aquaculture has increased to a great extent but open water fish production is in slow progress.
+Fish production from aquaculture has primarily increased but open water fish production is in slow progress.
 Now only about 34% of total fish production comes from inland open water.

-Inland Culture Fisheries
+➤ Inland Culture Fisheries